salesforce/pomgen/README.md

 The set of scripts in this repository provides a solution for:
  - Generating pom.xml files for jars built by Bazel (typically ```java_library``` or ```java_binary``` rules)
  - Uploading the pom.xmls and jars to a Maven Artifact Repository such as Nexus (or installing them into the local Maven Repository at ~/.m2/repository)
+  - Handling the grouping of related jars into a "library", similar to a multi-module Maven project: all jars that are part of the same library are uploaded together
+  - Crawling library references and uploading those that have changed since they were last uploaded to Nexus

 pomgen does not run as part of the Bazel build - therefore Bazel BUILD files can remain free of pom.xml related metadata.